Labib2003/crud-with-hono/README.md

 # Simple CRUD Backend with Hono

 This project is a simple CRUD backend built using the [Hono](https://hono.dev/) framework.
 It provides essential endpoints for user authentication and CRUD operations for posts.
-The backend is designed with modern best practices, including token-based authentication, request validation, and secure password hashing.
+The backend is designed with modern best practices, including modular codebase, token-based authentication, request validation, and secure password hashing.

 ## Features